The start of a new year is a great time to think about the changes you’d like to make to improve your health, happiness and wellbeing.

 2. Be specific

 Avoid vague or broad health goals, such as “I am going to eat better” or “I am going to exercise more”.
-Instead, try setting specific and measureable goals so that you can hold yourself accountable and avoid setting yourself up for failure.
+Instead, try setting specific and measurable goals so that you can hold yourself accountable and avoid setting yourself up for failure.
 What exactly about your diet do you want to change?
 Maybe it’s reducing your refined sugar intake by 50% or increasing your vegetable intake by 50%, maybe it’s drinking 8 glasses of water per day.
 What type of exercise do you want to do more of?
 How many days each week will you devote time to exercising?
 Think about specific, measurable targets.
 For example, you may want to limit yourself to two cans of pop per week or commit to two spin classes each week.
 Build on these changes throughout the year to achieve even greater health improvements.

 3. Be realistic